Wireless keyboards are the norm now for most computer users.

 Every wired device needs its own USB port to work properly.

-So your USB keyboard and mouse will take up two ports out of however many you have.
+So your keyboard and mouse will take up two ports out of the total you have.

 Most modern desktop PCs come with more USB ports than you’ll probably ever need, so this usually isn’t a huge issue.

-But if you’re using a laptop, or a PC without a ton of free ports, then being able to connect both your keyboard and mouse via the USB dongle is a better solution.
+But if you’re using a laptop then being able to connect both your keyboard and mouse via a single USB dongle is a better solution.

-Your dongle only takes up one USB port but connects two devices.
+Your dongle only takes up one port but connects two devices.

 Wireless devices win in this category because they can actually reduce the number of USB ports you use.